 Concelebrants were Monsignor Mark Mecca, Monsignor Constantine Siconolfi; Father Paul Cottone, Father Girard Angelo, Father Carmen Perry, Father Anthony Palmasani, Father George Windsor and other priests in attendance.
 Father Julian Connor, CP, chaplain, St. Gabriel's Passionist Monastery, Clarks Summit was the homilist.Officers of the Mass included Father Alfred Vito, cross bearer; Father Martin Boylan and Father Mark Taffera, acolytes; Father Thomas Cappelloni, thurifer; Father Richard Polmounter, miter bearer; Father Cyril Edwards, book-bearer; Father Neil Van Loon and Father Dale Rupert, assistant masters of ceremonies; Father Francis Kulig, director of music.Transferal was held on Tuesday, October 9, at 7:00 p.m., with Monsignor RobertMcNulty, V.F., dean of Scranton - Lower Lackawanna, presiding.

 Monsignor Florey was born in Scranton on December 25, 1905, the son of the late Francis and.
 Maria Valverde Florey.
-He attended local schools, St. Thomas College, now the University of Scranton, The University of Denver in Colorado, and the Roman Pontifical Seminary in Rome where he was ordained to the priesthood on December 7, 1933, by Cardinal Marchetti-Selvaggiani.
+He attended local schools, St. Thomas College, now the University of Scranton, [St. Thomas Seminary at] the University of Denver in Colorado, and the Roman Pontifical Seminary in Rome where he was ordained to the priesthood on December 7, 1933, [at St. John Lateran] by Cardinal Marchetti Selvaggiani [in Rome].

-After serving as assistant pastor at St. Mary’s Old Forge, Monsignor was appointed administrator of St. Mary’s Assumption, Jessup, December 17, 1934.
-He later became pastor of this parish and held this post until September 9, 1938, at which time he was transferred to the pastorate of St. Lucy’s Scranton.
-He became pastor emeritus on September 4, 1973.
+After serving [for a few months] as assistant pastor at St. Mary’s Old Forge, Monsignor was appointed administrator of St. Mary’s Assumption, Jessup, December 17, 1934.
+He later became pastor of this parish and held this post until September 8, 1938, at which time he was transferred to the pastorate of St. Lucy’s Scranton.
+[After 35 years as pastor] he became pastor emeritus on September 4, 1973.

 In 1943 he was appointed to the Board of Examiners of Junior Clergy and seminarians and three years later was named a diocesan consulter.
-On May 25, 1948, he was designated a Papal Chamberlain to Pope Pius XII and was elevated to Prelate of Honor on May 29, 1956.
+On May 25, 1948, he was designated a Papal Chamberlain to Pope Pius XII and was elevated to [Domrstic] Prelate of Honor on September 2, 1956 [by the late Bishop Jerome D. Hannon].

 Monsignor Florey observed his Golden Jubilee in the priesthood in December of 1983.